eziocangialosi/OVL-IoT/README.md

 # OpenVehicleLocator - Tracker's electronic repository
 Welcome on the electronic part of the OpenVehicleLocator project !
 Here you will find all files related to the software on the microcontroller <br>
-If you're not looking for the electronic part you can navigate all the repository in the [Project navigator](https://github.com/eziocangialosi/OpenVehicleLocator#project-navigation).
+If you're not looking for the electronic part you can navigate between all the repositories in the [Project navigator](https://github.com/eziocangialosi/OpenVehicleLocator#project-navigation).

 ## Dependencies
 You can access to all dependencies informations by this link : [Dependencies](https://github.com/eziocangialosi/OVL-Documentation/blob/master/tracker-iot/dependencies.md)